Burrendong empties at blistering speed.

 Water that has not yet fallen as rain over the Macquarie catchment is sold in advance.

 The credit rule is essentially allocating clouds – water that hasn’t even fallen in the catchment yet,” said Celine Steinfeld, lead author of the paper published in the Journal of Hydrology, and also a member of the Wentworth Group of Concerned Scientists.
 “It was clear that water in the Macquarie had been overallocated.”
 (SMH Clouds become water entitlements in ad hoc river plan, paper finds)

 The NSW Government knows the Macquarie is over allocated.
 On page 89 of their 2014 State Infrustructure Strategy they explain that while Burrendong is one of the biggest dams in state, the irrigation industry has developed to a size where the natural capacity of the river has been exceeded.
 There is simply too much water being sucked out.

 When working out how much water to sell every year, the NSW Government does not take into account any rainfall and inflow data from before 2004.
 They choose to only look at last centuries rainfall patterns when is was a lot wetter.

-The super weir to make everything even worse
+The re-regulating dam to make everything even worse

-The NSW Government are planning to add to our problems by building a re-regulating weir at Gin Gin that will allow even more water to be extracted.
+The NSW Government are planning to add to our problems by building a re-regulating dam at Gin Gin that will allow even more water to be extracted.

-This weir will be a loss to the environment of about 25 billion litres a year, according to Tony Quigley, Chair of Macquarie Food and Fibre.
+This dam will be a loss to the environment of about 25 billion litres a year, according to Tony Quigley, Chair of Macquarie Food and Fibre.